MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines-github-export.md

 - `[GitHub Repository]` - Replace with your GitHub repository name.
 - `[GitHub Workflow YAML File]` - Replace with your GitHub workflow YAML file name.
 - `[Source Branch]` - Replace with the Git branch to commit the solution.
 - `[Target Branch]` - Replace with the Git branch to create for the solution commit.
 Target Branch is optional.
-If you don't specify a target branch then your solution is committed to the Source Branch.
+If you don't specify a target branch, then your solution is committed to the Source Branch.

 ![Power Automate Flow that shows an OnDeploymentRequested trigger with a step to retrieve the associated deployment stage run and call the GitHub workflow using an HTTP connector](./media/extend-pipelines-github-export-flow.png)